MixBit

 Manual transcription error rates range from 0.3% to 3.7% depending on task complexity, according to a peer-reviewed study in the Journal of the American Medical Informatics Association.
 For an average eCommerce order with 8 to 12 data fields (name, address line 1, address line 2, city, state, zip, SKU, quantity, shipping method, special instructions), even a 1% per-field error rate means the probability of at least one error on a given order is 8 to 12%.

 Practical tip: Audit your current order flow by counting how many times a single order's data gets manually touched between receipt and shipment.
 If the answer is more than zero, every order carries compounding error risk.
 The fix is not hiring more careful people.
-The fix is removing the manual touchpoints through workflow automation that routes order data directly from channel to fulfillment without human re-entry.
+The fix is removing the manual touchpoints through automated order processing that routes order data directly from channel to fulfillment without human re-entry.

 Orders enter through one system (Shopify), get routed to fulfillment through another (ShipBob, ShipStation, or a 3PL portal), and get tracked in a third (accounting or ERP).
 When these systems do not share data in real time, order status discrepancies emerge.
 A cancelled order on Shopify still gets picked in the warehouse because the WMS received the original order 4 minutes before the cancellation.